 After our initial connection and interview, we will meet 1-3 times before your labor and birth.
 During those meetings we will work together to map out your plans and desires for your labor and birth experience.
 We will walk through the steps and choices that you may encounter along the way and dive into the different labor and birth scenarios.

 I have lived and worked in Washington DC for 15 years in helping professions.
 Working at the Center for Family Research at GW led me to a strong connection with birth and family as a cornerstone of all our communities.
 My focus professionally has been supporting DC area families through social work as a Patient Advocate in the hospital setting and most recently in a DC Public Charter School.
-My birth work journey began 11 years ago with the birth of my first child and has grown more deeply through every birth that I have had the honor to attend.
-As a DONA trained doula I feel the power of sharing birth knowledge and participating in birth work is truly my purpose.
+My birth work journey began 12 years ago with the birth of my first child and has grown more deeply through every birth that I have had the honor to attend.
+As a DONA certified birth doula I feel the power of sharing birth knowledge and participating in birth work are truly my professional calling.

 Please contact me directly with any questions, comments, or to setup an initial interview!.